Scaling Kubernetes Workloads with KEDA and Karpenter

 - Configure a NodeClass and Nodepool to control node auto provisioning

-- Monitor Node Auto Provisioner scaling operations
+- Monitor Node Auto Provisioning scaling operations

 Prerequisites